grafana/grafana/docs/sources/installation/configuration.md

 ### strict_transport_security

-Set to `false` if you want to disable http `Strict-Transport-Security` (HSTS) response header.
+Set to `true` if you want to enable http `Strict-Transport-Security` (HSTS) response header.
 This is only sent when HTTPS is enabled in this configuration.
 HSTS tells browsers that the site should only be accessed using HTTPS.
+The default value is `false` until the next minor release, `6.3`.

 ### strict_transport_security_max_age_seconds